rmlmcfadden/rmlmcfadden.github.io/docs/bnmr/autorun.md

 The Sweeps command is for TI runs only, and tells how many sweeps to make.
 It updates the corresponding parameter in the ODB:
 &ldquo;/Equipment/MUSR_I_acq/settings/input/num&nbsp;sweeps&rdquo;, which
-applies to any run, not only auto-runs.
+applies to any run, not only autoruns.
 <p>
 The Cycles command is for TD runs only, and tells how many cycles to perform.
 It applies to all runs, even when autoruns are disabled or idle.